You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 At first I thought that I had found a product twin.
 Not quite identical, but a product twin nevertheless.
 The Heaven Bee Venom Mask, supposedly the secret of Camilla Duchess of Cornwall’s youthful new looks (and a favorite of Kate Middleton, the Duchess of Cambridge), has a look alike called Royal Nectar.
-Like Heaven, Royal Nectar Bee Venom Mask ($68 in the shop), has bee venom and manuka honey as its main ingredients.
+Like Heaven, Royal Nectar Bee Venom Mask ($68), has bee venom and manuka honey as its main ingredients.
 But it turned out to be even better than that.
 The New Zealand company behind Royal Nectar actually makes the combo of manuka honey and bee venom that it then exports to Europe, where it is used by Heaven in its mask.
 I’ve been trying out Royal Nectar and, although there are slight differences in the overall formula, it is every bit as good - actually, even better.

 It is thanks to TIA community member, Faye, that I found Royal Nectar.
 Nelson Honey actually makes the bee venom active used by Heaven and supposedly beloved by the British Royal Family.
 Faye hadn’t just found a lookalike, she’d gotten straight to the source.